Skip to content

 Install the Copilot CLI

-The SDK launches the copilot CLI as a subprocess over stdio, so the binary must be available on your machine.
+Every SDK edition launches the copilot CLI as a subprocess over stdio, so the binary must be available on your machine.
 Pick one of the following:

 # Option A: npm (installs the `copilot` command on PATH)